 Finally, coming to the main point of the above discussion.
 In short, we will discuss the steps involved in the process of how to become a sub-broker.
 Depending on the requirement of the stockbroker, you will be asked to qualify for the exam.

-Need to deposit registration fee for the segment in which you want to register yourself.
+- Need to deposit a registration fee for the segment in which you want to register yourself.

 You can become a sub-broker just by following the above steps.
 This business is a great opportunity to make good money and a career with low risk and investment.